Sydney-Informatics-Hub/eeharvest/README.md

 ## Attribution and Acknowledgments

-This software was developed by the Sydney Informatics Hub, a core research facility of the University of Sydney, as part of the Data Harvesting project for the Agricultural Research Federation (AgReFed).
+This software was developed by the **[Sydney Informatics Hub]**, a core research facility of the University of Sydney, as part of the Data Harvesting project for the **[Agricultural Research Federation] (AgReFed)**.
 AgReFed is supported by the Australian Research Data Commons (ARDC) and the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).

 Acknowledgments are an important way for us to demonstrate the value we bring to your research.
 Your research outcomes are vital for ongoing funding of the